-eBay, Wal-Mart warnings stir holiday sales concerns
+EBay, Wal-Mart warnings stir holiday sales concerns

 The warnings from two of the retail industry's most influential players comes as investors re-assess the state of the global economy after weak data this week from the two largest countries, the United States and China.

-EBay and Wal-Mart blamed divergent factors such as food stamp reductions and unfavorable search-engine optimization for the lower outlooks.
+EBay and Wal-Mart blamed divergent factors such as food stamp reductions and unfavourable search-engine optimization for the lower outlooks.

 Both complained about the stronger dollar putting the skids on their forecasts, lowering the value of overseas sales once converted into the U.S. currency.